 We measure greenhouse gas emissions (GHG) in kilograms per dollars of revenue.
-Emissions include Scope 1 (direct GHG emissions from fuel consumption), Scope 2 (indirect GHG emissions from purchased electricity, heat and steam) and partial Scope 3 (emissions from business travel).
+Emissions include Scope 1 (direct GHG emissions from fuel consumption), Scope 2 (indirect GHG emissions from purchased electricity, heat and steam) and Scope 3 (value chain).
 Emissions from stores, data centers, outsourced data services, distribution centers, in-sourced hubs, call centers, corporate offices and owned and leased vehicles are included.

 Electricity accounts for most of our Scope 2 (indirect GHG emissions from purchased electricity, heat and steam) energy usage and costs, as well as our emissions.
 We continue to design and retrofit our stores, offices and distribution centers with energy-efficient LED lighting.
 This has saved energy and reduced costs across the company.
 We also include LED bulbs in our consumer lighting products to help customers save energy and money while reducing their carbon footprint.